FTBpro/count-von-count/README.md

 ![Architecture](https://s3-us-west-2.amazonaws.com/action-counter-logs/cvc2.png)

 Count-von-Count uses [OpenResty](http://openresty.org/) as a web server.
-It's basicaly a Nginx server, bundled with 3-rd party modules.
+It's basically a Nginx server, bundled with 3-rd party modules.
 One of them is [lua-nginx-module](https://github.com/chaoslawful/lua-nginx-module) which adds the ability to execute Lua scripts in the context of Nginx.
-Another useful module is [lua-resty-redis](https://github.com/agentzh/lua-resty-redis) which we use to comminicate with Redis, which is where we store the data.
+Another useful module is [lua-resty-redis](https://github.com/agentzh/lua-resty-redis) which we use to comminicate with Redis, the place where we store the data.

 The flow of a counting request is:

-1. A client sends a request in the format of <count_von_count_server>/<action>?params.
-When the request arrives, Nginx triggers a lua script.
+1. A client sends a request in the format of count_von_count_server/<action>?params.
+When Nginx receives the request, a Lua script is executed.
 After the script finishes, an empty 1X1 pixel is returned to the client.
-2. This Lua scripts parse the query params from the request, adds addtional params using the Request Metadata Paramerts Plugins and calls Redis to evaluate a preloaded Lua script.
+2. This Lua scripts parse the query params from the request, adds additional params using the Request Metadata Parameters Plugins and calls Redis to evaluate a preloaded Lua script.
 3. The redis script updates all the relevant keys , according to the von_count.config configuration file.
-4. In case of a disaster, a recovery is available through a Log Player.
+4. In case of a disaster, a recovery is available through the Log Player.

 ##Log Player